 Intent Implementation Impact: to be reviewed at the end of each academic year At Follifoot and Spofforth we believe that all children should have the opportunity to develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and to become better prepared for life and work.
 Follifoot and Spofforth use the PSHE Association's guidelines as the basis for curriculum planning.
+Our PSHE curriculum is based on a scheme called 'You Me PSHE' that is quality marked by the national PSHCE association.
+It provides primary schools with a clear and progressive PSHE curriculum.
+Like many primary schemes it is written for schools with single year group classes.
+We have adapted the scheme to fit into mixed age classes retaining all the core elements and the progressions.
 Links are also made to termly themes and other curriculum subjects where appropriate.
 PSHCE education is taught by class teachers who take responsibility for planning, resourcing and delivering the PSHE curriculum.
+The subject leader oversees the implementation by talking to children reviewing planning and work, visiting lessons and talking feedback from staff.